brenneran/brenneran/README.md

 ### 👋 Hi there

-I am a DevOps Engineer and have experience in working in Align Technology👨‍💻.
+I am a DevOps Engineer, currently working in Align Technology👨‍💻.
 Interested in making life easier by automating processes.
 Fascinated about Aviation and Tennis.

-- ⚙️ I use daily: `.php`, `.js`, `.html`, `.css`, `.svg`, `.psd`, `.ai`
+- ⚙️ I use daily: `.groovy`, `.js`, `.html`, `.css`, `.python`
 - 💬 `ping` me about **design**, **orchestration**, **automation**, **ci/cd**

 Over the years, I have honed my skills in a variety of tools and technologies including:

 - **Version Control**: Git
-- **CI/CD**: Jenkins
+- **CI/CD**: Jenkins/CloudBees
 - **Infrastructure as Code**: Terraform
-- **Container Orchestration**: Kubernetes
+- **Container Orchestration**: Kubernetes/Docker
-- **Containerization**: Docker
 - **Operating Systems**: Windows and Linux

-### Professional Highlights

-- **Cloud Infrastructure**: Successfully integrated and maintained corporate infrastructure services across various cloud environments.
-- **System Administration**: Strong background in managing both Windows and Linux servers.
-- **Problem-Solving**: Proven track record of resolving complex issues and ensuring system security.

 ### Personal Development